monesonn/monesonn.github.io/content/posts/pandoc-slides.md

 - **[Pandoc](https://pandoc.org/)** is a free and open-source document converter written on Haskell.
 - **[Beamer](https://ctan.org/pkg/beamer)** is a LaTeX document class for creating presentation slides, with a wide range of templates and a set of features for making slideshow effects.

-The idea is simple, we use pandoc for compiling our Markdown file into the LaTeX one.
+The idea is simple, we use Pandoc for compiling our Markdown file into the LaTeX one.
 Then converting it into the PDF presentation.
 And that's it!

 In this post, I'll provide an example of how to quickly and efficiently create: